surniaulula/wpsso/readme.txt

 = 13.0.0 =

-(2022/08/24) Integration modules for active plugins and URL shortening libraries have been moved to the WPSSO Core Standard edition.
+(2022/08/24) The integration modules for active plugins and URL shortening libraries have been moved to the WPSSO Core Standard edition.

 = 12.4.0 =